augg-io/documentation/Using_Organizations.md

 # **Organizations in augg.io CMS**

-Organizations in the augg.io CMS help teams collaborate by allowing multiple users to share access to applications, locations, and experiences.
+Organizations in the augg.io CMS help teams collaborate by allowing multiple users to share access to workspaces and their contents.
 This guide covers switching organizations, leaving organizations, and inviting/managing members.

 ## **Switching Organization**